sobjornstad/tabularium/docs/manual.md

 ## The Entries area

-The Entries area begins by displaying all entries in your database and is filtered by a number of criteria:

-* Any entries that do not match the criteria in the Find area are removed.
-* Any entries whose classification is not checked in the *show entries for* section of the limits area are removed.
-* Any entries that have no occurrences to be displayed because of occurrence limits currently selected (*limit occurrences by* in the limits area) are removed.
+The Entries area displays all entries that match the criteria in the Find area and have their classification checked in the *show entries for* section of the limits area.
+However, any entries that have no occurrences to be displayed because of occurrence limits currently selected (*limit occurrences by* in the limits area) are not shown.

-This last criterion could use an example.
+This limitation could use an example.
 Suppose we have an entry *Sarah* with two occurrences, *A 2.4* and *B 1.32*.
 If we say we want to see only occurrences from the source *C*, then neither of these occurrences are from that source, so *Sarah* must be irrelevant to our search and will not be displayed in the entries column.

 Single-clicking on an entry selects it and fills the Occurrences area with the occurrences of that entry.
 Double-clicking on an entry or pressing Enter opens